squer-solutions/CO2-Electricity-Analysis/Readme.md

 3. The customer wants to know if there is a connection between `Access to Electricity` and `CO2 Emissions`.
 He assumes that the easierlectricity, the more likely the usage of electric cars, electrical furnaces, and heat pumps will the access to e be.
 Can you provide an analysis?

-## Instructions
+> [!IMPORTANT]

-You are free to use whatever you want.
-Python, TypeScript, Julia, Pandas, Polars, or Mojo.
-Or even R, if you like.
-Also, AI-assisted IDEs are free to go.
+> You can use whatever you want: Python, TypeScript, Julia, Pandas, Polars, Mojo, or even R and Excel.

-If you generate your code, please explain it!
-Think critically.
-Search engines and manuals are free to use.
+> Also, AI-assisted IDEs are welcome.
+>
+> Please feel free to generate all the code you want!
+We want you to explain it, however.
+This challenge is not about demonstrating your coding skills, but your analytical thinking for data.

 ## Technical Provisioning